ZakArmstrong99/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

 When looking at the Outcomes Based on Goals chart, it appears percentage of successful campaigns and percentage of failed campaigns follow the opposite trend.
-While percentage of successful campaigns are high, percentage of failed campaigns are low and vice versa.
+While the percentage of successful campaigns are high, the percentage of failed campaigns are low and vice versa.
-What is interesting is that the percentages of both outcomes meet at three spots on the chart, which could conclude that some goals have equal chance of succeeding or failing.
+What is interesting is that the percentages of both outcomes meet at three spots on the chart, which could conclude that some goals have an equal chance of succeeding or failing.
 We also can conclude that the lower the goal of a play Kickstarter campaign, the more likely it is to succeed with the exception of goals in the range of 35000 to 39999 and 40000 to 44999.
-It is worth mentioning these excpetions as there are only 9 total projects in the range of 35000 to 44999, compared to the 1021 total projects under the goal of 34999.
+It is worth mentioning these exceptions as there are only 9 total projects in the range of 35000 to 44999, compared to the 1021 total projects under the goal of 34999.

 - What are some limitations of this dataset?